-Western Libraries’ Teaching and Learning services are guided by teamwork, respect, communication, creativity, and collaboration.
-Our team works with campus partners to enhance student success and help them reach key learning outcomes – in class and online.
+Western Libraries’ Teaching and Learning support is guided by teamwork, respect, communication, creativity, and collaboration.
+Our team works collaboratively with campus partners to enhance student success and help them reach key learning outcomes – in class and online.

 We work with faculty to:

 - Teach critical literacies and embed Information Literacy Learning Outcomes (ILLOs) into curriculum

 - Instil library expertise, collections, and resources into the learning experience